Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Appendix: Additional experiments on covariance and precision shrinkage

 The three last figures give the idea of what does non-linear shrinkage on the weighted sample spectrum estimation.
 We give one more figure, Figure \ref{fig:prec_exp1} to show an example of \textbf{precision} matrix non-linear shrinkage.
 Through this experiment, we empirically assess the convergence of $\Psi_n(x)$ to $\Psi(x)$ for $x \in \R^*$.
 The behavior is very similar to the covariance shrinkage, so we will not dive more into details.

-We finish this section with a more exotic weight distributions: a mixture of $5$ diracs, used in \cite{Oriol2024c} and create an additional gap in the sample spectrum for low $c$: Results are shown in Figures \ref{fig:cov_5dir} and \ref{fig:cov_5dir_c10} for two different $c$.
+We finish this section with a more exotic weight distributions: a mixture of $5$ Dirac distributions, and create an additional gap in the sample spectrum for low $c$: Results are shown in Figures \ref{fig:cov_5dir} and \ref{fig:cov_5dir_c10} for two different $c$.